nagvbt/nagvbt.github.io/blog/2014-06-05-approaches-to-develop-windows-phone-8-1-apps.md

 ---
-title: "Approaches to develop Windows Phone 8.1 apps"
-date: "2014-06-05"
-categories:
-  - "windows-phone"
-tags:
+tags: ["Windows Phone"]
-  - "Windows Phone"
 ---

+# Approaches to develop Windows Phone 8.1 app

 There are three approaches to develop Windows Phone 8.1 apps XAML Apps.
 I like third 'Use Windows XAML platform' approach as most of the users upgrade WP8 to WP8.1.